harlanx/card_matching/README.md

 # card_matching

-A pokemon themed card flip matching memory game created using Dart language with Flutter SDK.
+A Pokemon themed card flip matching memory game created using Dart language with Flutter SDK.

 Disclaimer: This is not an official pokemon app nor related to any offical pokemon products.